Jump to a section:

 “Buy online and pick up in-store,” abbreviated BOPIS, is a growing trend.
 This feature is precious for retailers who have numerous in-person shopping locations.
 The United States market is currently behind the curve in offering this option to consumers compared to European countries.

-The appeal to consumers for BOPIS is that it eliminates the shipping cost.
+BOPIS appeals to consumers because it eliminates the shipping cost.
 In many cases, this type of shipping can be carried out more quickly than delivering to the home.
 The most popular items consumers want to pick up at the store are clothing, electronics, beauty items, and groceries.
-The demographic that gravitates to this the most is generation Z, people aged 25 and younger.
+The demographic that gravitates to this the most is Generation Z, people aged 25 and younger.

 8. Consumers continue to demand personalization

-As the technology of web platforms continues to evolve, digital shopping can offer more personalized experiences and products.
-Consumers are interested in items that fit their interests, which can be researched with data such as their previous purchases and visited listings.
+As web platform technology continues to evolve, digital shopping can offer more personalized experiences and products.
+Consumers are interested in items that fit their interests, which can be researched using data such as their previous purchases and visited listings.

 Consumers can also receive direct communication about the products they are watching.
 This could take the form of an email updating the shopper about price or availability changes.
 To implement a complete personalization strategy, online marketers must enable an omnichannel strategy that utilizes social media, email, search engine ads, and more.